Gender policing: Adolescence

 Adolescence is a developmental stage in which peer groups are especially important, and peer relationships take primacy over familial relationships.
 It is also a stage during which gender policing amongst peers becomes increasingly common.
 Adolescents have already been introduced, during childhood, to normative gender expressions and social expectations therein by elders.
 These expectations are then reinforced during adolescence, largely by peers gender policing one another.
 In this (and every) stage of development, gender policing is especially prevalent in explicitly gendered environments, such as bathrooms, locker rooms, and sports teams.

-Dude, You're a Fag, a book by CJ Pascoe, examines masculinity and gender policing in high schools through ethnographic research.
+Dude, You're a Fag, a book by C. J. Pascoe, examines masculinity and gender policing in high schools through ethnographic research.
 Pascoe largely focuses on high school boys' use of the fag epithet to establish their own masculinity by questioning or challenging others'.
 In this context, the use of the fag epithet is a form of gender policing, frequently applied to boys who lack heterosexual prowess or are deemed inadequately masculine or strong.
 According to Pascoe, "[the fag identity] is fluid enough that boys police their behaviors out of fear of having the fag identity permanently adhere and definitive enough so that boys recognize a fag behavior and strive to avoid it".

 A study of male students of a co-educational, Catholic high school demonstrates insights from adolescent males themselves in regard to gender policing.
 This study highlights the gender policing of males by each other through exploring the types of bullying being practiced.
 Forms of bullying (and gender policing) come from accusations of males being homosexual.
 One participant in the study explains that he was bullied for dancing ballet and described his bullying as "Just a lot to do with being a woman", thus showing an association of specific activities with a specific gender (and that deviance from typical gender roles proves a perceived grounds for bullying).
 Through the practice of conducting interviews, the study briefly explores an observed policing of male behavior by females.
 One interviewee "appears to be drawing attention to the different norms for governing the conduct of girls who police boys’ bullying practices through a condemnation of violent behaviors".
 Interviewees also draw attention to the confirmation and reinforcement of attitudes and practices considered "masculine" within males.
 In addition, these "masculine" identifiers are further enforced through female interaction and confirmation.
 In conducting these interviews, it is also found how adolescents view the stereotypical concept of masculinity as a concept which is ingrained early on in their lives and “passed on from their fathers".

 Intersectionality also plays a role in understanding the policing of gender during the socialization process for adolescence.
 It has been noted that the controlling images of Black women are often applied to young Black girls, and they are punished and policed accordingly, such as being punished for their anger in schools.
 Additionally, there are many ways that a person's intersecting identities affects how they are treated and how their masculinity and feminity is censored and policed.